About the London Mela

-The 2019 The London Mela, a colourful kaleidoscope of music, dance and culture will return to Southall Park, the very heart of Europe’s oldest Asian community, after a hugely successful event in 2018.
-This year marks the festival’s 17th gathering and is set to be an absolute classic.
+The London Mela is a colourful kaleidoscope of music, dance and culture which usually takes place annually in Southall Park, the very heart of Europe’s oldest Asian community.

 Artistic Director Ajay Chhabra and Producer Julian Rudd lead the vision, development and delivery of the London Mela.
 They joined forces in 2002 and delivered the first london Mela in 2003.
 Drawing on their collective experiences in festivals, outdoor arts, theatre, film and dance, the original vision was to create a multi art form, free to public, pan london Mela, accessible to all audiences.
 This vision, combined with our core values of access for all, integrity and authenticity with all our partners, sponsors and artists continues to be at the heart of the London Mela team.